Lukaszpg/zadanie_kalkulator_s/README.md

 - NPM for frontend dependency management and transpiling from TypeScript to JavaScript
 - Angular 7 + Angular Material Design for frontend
 - Spock for testing
-- CircleCI for Continous Integration
+- CircleCI for Continuous Integration

 ### Building the project